Asfar Hossain Mollah

 Asfar Hossain Mollah (c.
 1953 – 13 May 2016) was a Bangladeshi physician and politician from Gazipur belonging to Bangladesh Awami League.
-He was a member of the Jatiya Sangsad.
-He was a member of Bangladesh Medical Association.
+He was a member of the Jatiya Sangsad and the Bangladesh Medical Association.

 Biography

 Mollah was the son of Hafiz Uddin Mollah and Begum Shahida Mollah.
-He was the vice president of Dhaka Medical College Central Students' Union and presidium member of Jubo League.
-He was a member of Bangladesh Medical Association too.
+The vice president of Dhaka Medical College Central Students' Union and presidium member of Jubo League, he was an active member of society.
+Other associations he was also a member of include Bangladesh Medical Association.
 He was elected as a member of the Jatiya Sangsad from Gazipur-3 in 1991.

 Mollah died on 13 May 2016 in Bangabandhu Sheikh Mujib Medical University Hospital at the age of 63.